roysup/sql-scratch-capstone-turn-in/README.md

 https://www.codecademy.com/articles/sql-scratch-capstone-funnels

-The PDF document LearnSQLfromScratch_CapstoneProject_SupriyaRoy_Presentation.pdf describes the step-by-step process by which the user-funnel analysis using fictional data from Warby Parker was carried out.
+The PDF document LearnSQLfromScratch_CapstoneProject_SupriyaRoy_Presentation.pdf describes the step-by-step process by which the user-funnel analysis was carried using fictional data from Warby Parker (https://www.warbyparker.com/).

-All the code is stored in the code.sql TXT file.
+All code is stored in the code.sql TXT file.